Week 11

 Henry VIII and Thomas Cromwell

 Our subject tonight is one of the most complex and fascinating politicians of the early modern world: Thomas Cromwell.
 He was brilliant, creative, progressive, modern, and also dark and ruthless and shockingly unscrupulous.
-Here is the brilliant portrait of Cromwell painted by Hans Holdbein and now in the Frick collection in New York City.
+See at the bottom of the page the brilliant portrait of Cromwell painted by Hans Holdbein and now in the Frick collection in New York City.

 The historian who revealed more about Cromwell than all the previous English historians combined, was G. R. Elton whose book The Tudor Revolution in Government brought about its own revolution in the writing of history about Tudor government.